moeenm/BERTNN/Technical_readme.md

 - **Custom Event Analysis**: Ability to analyze custom events crafted in MABMO grammar.

+## Developer Code Release

+We are pleased to announce that the code accompanying the BERTNN paper has been released for end-users.
+Due to multiple requests from the community, we are also releasing the initial draft of the developer code [here](https://huggingface.co/bertnn/whole/blob/main/BERTNN_developers.ipynb).
+While this version is an early draft, we plan to gradually clean the code, add more detailed comments, and enhance its usability for developers.

+If you need any assistance with the code, feel free to contact us.
+We hope this release helps others in furthering research and development in sentiment analysis and sociological dynamics using BERT.

 ## Contributing

 Contributions to BERTNN are welcome.
 Please adhere to the project's contribution guidelines for submitting pull requests or issues.